Wally869/TutorialPlatformer2D/README.md

 # TutorialPlatformer2D
 Code and Assets for a Simple Platformer Demo in Unity for a Tutorial

+This requires a project to be created with the 2D game template.

 Project is now available as Unity Package file, upgraded for Unity 2021.3, available in releases: https://github.com/Wally869/TutorialPlatformer2D/releases/tag/Package